 “He was diagnosed with Hypophosphatasia (HPP) at ten days old.
-This condition is an Inherited Metabolic Disease that is a serious, progressive and lifelong condition that can damage bones and organs.
+This condition is an Inherited Metabolic Disorder that is a serious, progressive and lifelong condition that can damage bones and organs.
 This condition disrupts a process called mineralisation, in which minerals such as calcium and phosphorus are deposited in developing bones and teeth.
 Mineralisation is critical for the formation of bones that are strong and rigid.

 During birth Maddox broke several ribs, both wrists and was an extremely poorly little baby.
 Doctors were unsure as to why he was not improving after birth and following further tests were able to diagnose HPP.
 In some ways we were fortunate as they diagnosed his condition early, despite it being an ultra rare condition, and even though they had no experience of the condition his consultants contacted other hospitals to see how best to treat him.
 One of the biggest learning curves for us was the fact that doctors do not always have all the answers.